Macarious-GK/CI-CD_Jenkins/README.md

 ### CI-CD_Jenkins_NodeJS Repo
 - This Repo contain the Application code and the Jenkinsfile for CI/CD automation
+- The pipelines utilize a shared library from the following repository: [Jenkins Shared Library](https://github.com/Macarious-GK/Jenkins-Shared-Library.git).
 ```bash
 .
 ├── App-SourceCode